AheleeBhattacharya/CivSafe/README.md

 Used Node.js, Swift, Blockchain
 ## Challenges we ran into
-Our group was in three different time zones(EST, PST, IST), and some of us had limited exposure to blockchain/javascript
+Our group was in three different time zones(EST, PST, IST), and some of us had limited exposure to blockchain/javascript We were able to establish a connection between our app, server, and the blockchain.
+However, we're still having some issues transferring the data.
+Something to keep working at! https://ipfs.infura.io/ipfsQmZhRYdRoU862tyDPzstbohGpjijRU3ZxV9SXhwBg1xfpk

 ## Accomplishments that we're proud of & What we learned
 Over the past few days, we learned a lot about how the frontend and backend connects, and we were ultimately able to connect Xcode to node.js and use ipfs.